CS303E Homework 2

 Many assignments this semester will include this section called Programming Tips.
 In general, these are not hard requirements about this specific assignment; they are suggestions to help you become better programmers.
 So read and apply them!

 Naming Variables: It's typically considered lousy programming practice to use single letter variable names.
 It's almost always much better to use descriptive names.
-Obvious variable names for this assignment are inches, feet, miles, etc.
+However, the variables in this problem don't have obvious individual meanings, so go ahead and just use the variable names given.

-Also, it's always a good idea to comment any part of your code that would be unclear to someone reading it later.
-The individual steps of this algorithm are individually pretty clear, especially if you use descriptive variable names, so it's not really necessary to comment them.
-But there needs to be an overall comment that says what the program accomplishes.
-The question to ask yourself is: If someone besides me looks at this code, how hard will they have to work to understand what's going on?
+Commenting: it's always a good idea to comment any part of your code that would be unclear to someone reading it later.
+However, the individual steps of this algorithm are individually clear, but collectively murky.
+That is, it's very easy to see what each step does; it's much murkier how they work together to multiply.
+So there's no need to comment each individual step.
+But there needs to be an overall comment that says what the algorithm accomplishes.

 Output format: As explained in slide set 1, there are multiple ways to run your program.
 If you run in interactive mode (in the Python loop), the system will automatically display the result of every command (unless the result is None).
 If that result is a string, it will display with string quotes ('answer').
 If you're running the program in batch mode (from the command line, as e.g. python myProgram.py) or explicitly print a string, it won't appear with string quotes.
 If you run your program in batch mode the only things you'll see displayed are the things you explicitly print; it won't display the results of individual commands.
 The following is in interactive mode: